Atico Mining (CVE:ATY) Shares Down 16.7% – Time to Sell?

 Shares of Atico Mining Co.
-(CVE:ATY – Get Free Report) dropped 16.7% during trading on Wednesday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 295,180 shares changed hands during mid-day trading, an increase of 206% from the average daily volume of 96,370 shares.
+(CVE:ATY – Get Free Report) were down 16.7% on Thursday .
+The company traded as low as C$0.05 and last traded at C$0.05.
+Approximately 295,180 shares traded hands during mid-day trading, an increase of 206% from the average daily volume of 96,370 shares.
 The stock had previously closed at C$0.06.

 About Atico Mining